CRO Outsourcing in Clinical Trials: Key Considerations for Sponsors

 Many CROs are also better positioned to assist with specialist therapeutic expertise, as they have more experience in running trials a particular disease area or indication.
 Sponsors often partner with organisations with suitable expertise in a therapeutic, particularly for studies that may be more challenging.
 For instance, Simbec-Orion offers therapeutic rare disease or oncology CRO services

-Types of clinical trial outsourcing
+Types of CRO clinical trial outsourcing

 CROs work with various outsourcing models to meet the needs of the study.
 Some studies might only require a selection of key capabilities, while others require full-service outsourcing.